 Building a business requires access to sufficient working capital.
 Organizations of all shapes and sizes find themselves working with banks and other financial institutions to fuel their growth.
 However, being approved isn’t always as straightforward as we’d like it to be.
 If you’re a small business owner and have exhausted other sources for loans, applying for an SBA loan should be the next step in your path to funding.

-SBA loans are an alternative for businesses whose cash flows, credit histories and collateral are not strong enough to qualify for a traditional bank loan.
+SBA loans are an alternative for businesses with cash flows, credit histories and collateral that are not strong enough to qualify for a traditional bank loan.
 To properly take advantage of every benefit offered by SBA loans, it’s important to know the ins and outs of the SBA underwriting and approval process.